 As far as the artwork itself there is a way to help camouflage banding.
 This can be helpful especially if there are print head issues in the middle of a run.
 For screen printing, it’s more common to use solid areas of color.
 Screen printers tend to print images with a limited amount of colors because it’s more cost-effective and easier to print.
 Solid areas aren’t a problem because it’s easy to pull the squeegee and get a nice smooth solid area printed on the shirt.
 However, with direct-to-garment printing, it’s quicker and easier to reproduce a full-color image, so why not take advantage of that?
 Adding full-color details in your design not only elevates the art itself but also helps to camouflage banding.
 When you have areas with textures or gradients instead of solid colors, you add interest to the design and give the eye multiple things to look at while making it easy to hide and fill in the banding that might happen.

 Ideally, you want to avoid banding as much as possible by running your daily printer tests.
-However, by creating your artwork in a way that takes advantage of the full-color asset and eliminating solid areas of color with elements such as textures, gradients, or patterns, you’ll be able to camouflage the banding and help salvage a print that may have otherwise have visible streaking.
+However, by creating your artwork in a way that takes advantage of the full-color asset and eliminating solid areas of color with elements such as textures, gradients, or patterns, you’ll be able to camouflage the banding and help salvage a print that may have otherwise had visible streaking.